rich710se/ROOT/homeassistant/confusing_ha_terms.md

 Home Assistant is the automation platform (software) that we all run.
 This is where you have your integrations, do automations and create awesome Lovelace views.

-Some popular abbrivations of Home Assistant:
+Some popular abbrevations of Home Assistant:

 - **H**ome **A**ssistant (HA)
 - **H**ome **Ass**istant (Hass)